AGOberprieler/GinJinn2/docs/project_configuration.rst

 Dataset type.
 Either "COCO" or "PVOC" for COCO and PASCAL VOC datasets, respectively.
-See :doc:`Overview <2-overview>` for a brief description of the dataset types.
+See :doc:`Overview <overview>` for a brief description of the dataset types.
 We recommend working with COCO datasets whenever possible.

 Example: